malcolm-kee/kl-react/src/contents/meetup-checklist.md

 ### Talks

-1. Speakers list should be confirmed by now
+1. Speakers list should be confirmed by now.
+Get each speaker to complete this form: https://airtable.com/shrpSPxnFoaPiwi0v.
 1. Talk topics and description should be confirmed by now.
 1. Start asking them for deck/materials as a backup.
 This would nudge them to start preparing the talk.
 1. If the speaker asked for rehearsal, this is perfect time to schedule for the rehearsal date.